Understand how people interact in the social world

 Understand how identities, choices and actions are shaped by interactions with other people, society and culture.

-Delve deep into the significance of personality, values and mind and their interplay with social activity.
+Delve deep into the significance of language, self and culture and their interplay with social activity.
 Learn how to think critically and craft arguments - attributes valued by employers.

 As you progress you'll focus your studies, choosing option modules to develop your expertise.
-In your final year you'll undertake independent research leading to a 10,000-word Dissertation.
+In your final year you'll undertake independent research leading to your dissertation.

 There are opportunities for you to spend time abroad during your course:

-In the first year you'll learn about the foundations of sociology and social psychology through four core modules.
+In the first year you'll learn about the foundations of sociology and social psychology through your core modules.

 In addition to the above you will also need to complete our online Academic Integrity module.